IMPACT Pitch Overview & Application

 Links to page and additional voting process will be provided to the contestants during the competition process.

-At the completion of the public voting, videos will be given ranked one (1) to sixteen (16) based solely on the number of public votes received.
+At the completion of the public voting, videos will be given ranked one (1) to twenty-one (21) based solely on the number of public votes received.
 No additional consideration is given to the public voting component.
 The public voting score will be combined with overall score from the judging panel.

 Eight (8) finalists will be selected to advance to pitch their businesses.
 Those finalists will be announced Sept 8, 2017 via email.